xparadoxical/gddocs/docs/endpoints/users/updateGJUserScore22.md

 **color2** - Color 2 of the player.
 Defaults to the default secondary color when left out

+**color3** - Glow color of the player.
+Defaults to secondary color when left out

 **special** - Glow (2 if enabled)

 **seed** - A random set of 10 numbers and letters in A-Za-z0-9